ArkoSammy12/nodura/README.md

 # NoDura

-This is a small Fabric server-side mod that allows players to configure whether items in their inventories, such as armor and tools, should receive damage when used.
+This is a small Fabric server-side mod that allows players to configure whether items in their inventories, such as armor and tools, should be damaged when used.

 ## Usage